lidiacommerce/documentation/lidia-identity/usage/users.md

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-form-data-parameters %}
-{% api-method-parameter name="MobileNumber" type="string" required=false %}
-The mobile number of new user
-{% endapi-method-parameter %}

-{% api-method-parameter name="Email" type="string" required=true %}
-Email of the new user.
-{% endapi-method-parameter %}

 {% api-method-parameter name="ClientId" type="string" required=true %}
 Identifies the client \(your application\).
 By using this parameter we know who is calling our API function.